cronycommunity/react-manage-users/README.md

 This is a simple user-manage project.
 It is created by using react-nodejs.

 ---------------------------------------------------
-.env file for Postgresql connection.
+create your own .env file for Postgresql connection.

 create your database and a "users" table in Postgresql